 Contact Ms. Mock at firstname.lastname@example.org or (850) 201-7726.

-You can schedule an appointment via phone at (850) 201-7726 or with the Counseling Center at TCC receptionist in TPP, Room 141.
+Call or visit the Counseling Center receptionist to schedule an appointment.
 If you are unable to keep an appointment, please call to cancel or reschedule at least 24 hours in advance.

 Counselors are available to see students experiencing a crisis that requires immediate attention on a walk-in basis, Monday - Friday, noon - 1 p.m.